raas-dev/artery/devops/README.md

 ![Azure DevOps environments](../docs/environments.png)

-For 'staging', go to 'approvals and checks' and create a branch control check for environment 'staging' with allowed branches as `refs/heads/main`, as pull requests ought to be verified in the testing (App Service deployment slot).
+For 'staging', and 'production' environments, go to 'approvals and checks' and create a branch control check with allowed branches as `refs/heads/main`.

-Similarly for production, define allowed branches only as `refs/heads/main`.

 ![Configure branch controls for environment](../docs/environment_branch_controls.png)